 What Is Knob And Tube Wiring?

 Knob and tube conductors are characterized by single wires wrapped in a cloth-based sheath.
 The conductors run in parallel pairs and are supported by porcelain tubes and as they travel through wooden framing members, and porcelain knobs as they travel along wooden framing members.
 The conductors must be physically separated to prevent them from shorting out.
-It is considered a free air wiring system.
+It is considered a free-air wiring system.

 Is It Safe?